--Check out some of the gourmet restaurants in the Valle de Guadalupe such as La Esperanza, Laja, or Corazon de la Tierra where you’ll be treated to seasonal, multi-course meals paired with wine.
+-Check out some of the gourmet restaurants in the Valle de Guadalupe such as La Esperanza, Laja, or Corazón de Tierra where you’ll be treated to seasonal, multi-course meals paired with wine.

--Have breakfast at La Cocina de Doña Esthela, a local hole-in-the-wall eatery recently named “Best Breakfast in the World” by FoodieHub.
+-Have a breakfast of machaca con huevo at La Cocina de Doña Esthela, a local hole-in-the-wall eatery recently named “Best Breakfast in the World” by FoodieHub.

--Take a behind-the-scenes wine tour at wineries like Monte Xanic, Las Nubes or L.A.
-Cetto.
+-Take a behind-the-scenes wine tour at wineries like Monte Xanic, Las Nubes or Clos de Tres Cantos.

 -Eat at one of the outdoor seasonal campestre restaurants such as Finca Altozano, or Deckman’s el en Mogor where you’ll enjoy beautiful views of the valley as you eat farm to table meals and sip on wine.

--Stay at one of the valley’s bed and breakfasts or boutique hotels for a full Valle de Guadalupe experience.
+-Stay at one of the valley’s bed and breakfasts or boutique hotels to truly experience the tranquility and peacefulness of the Valle de Guadalupe.